danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Database-Fundamentals/readme.md

 * **DEFAULT:** sets a default value for a column.

 * **UNIQUE:** ensures all values are unique.
+It also creates a unique index.

 * **NOT NULL:** prevents NULL values.

 * **CHECK:** is used to limit the range of values that can be inserted into a column.
 It can be applied to one or more columns, and the condition must be true for each row in the table.

-* **PRIMARY KEY:** uniquely identifies each record in a table and combines NOT NULL and UNIQUE.
+* **PRIMARY KEY:** uniquely identifies each record in a table and combines NOT NULL and UNIQUE constraints.
+It also creates a unique index.

 * **FOREIGN KEY:** is used to enforce referential integrity between two tables.
 A foreign key links two tables referencing the primary key in another table.
+It also creates a non-unique index.

 * **Schemas:** is a logical container that groups related database objects like tables, views, and procedures.
 Schemas help organize the database and manage permissions at a higher level.